aesawy83-ai/AI-Facade-Inspection/docs/dataset_strategy.md

 # Dataset Strategy

-The dataset is managed through Roboflow and exported in YOLOvXXX format for use in Google Colab.
+The dataset is managed through Roboflow and exported in YOLOv8 format for use in Google Colab.

 ## Current Dataset Scope
 - Façade crack imagery